-- During the past 5 years (2014/15 to 2018/19), the proportion of total road deaths in India that occurred within urban areas has been decreasing every year-from 39% in 2015 to 33% in 2019.
+- During the past 5 years (2014/15 to 2018/19), the proportion of total road deaths in India that occurred within urban areas has been decreasing over time-from 39% in 2015 to 33% in 2019.
 The possible reasons can be widening of national highways and development of new expressways leading to greater number of fatalities in rural areas.
-In urban areas, increasing congestion could be resulting in reducing incidence of road deaths.
-Traffic enforcement such as motorcycle helmets and seatbelt are also limited to urban areas. - Government data reports road death statistics for 50 cities that have a population of 1 million or greater.
-In 2019, 35% of all urban deaths occurred in 50 million-plus cities.
-The average fatality rate for these cities combined was 14.5 per 100,000 persons which is 25% greater than the national average of 11.6 per 100,000. - During 2018/19, five cities with the highest death rates are Allahabad, Raipur, Jodhpur, Agra, and Jabalpur with an average rate of 34.3 per 100,000.
-Among the 10 largest cities in India, Jaipur has the highest death rate of 20.2 per 100,000 and Kolkata has the lowest rate of 1.9 per 100,000. - The regional pattern in the changes in road deaths is also reflected in the cities.
-There are 13 cities in which death rates have increased by 25 percent, out of which 9 are in northern states.
-There are 11 cities in which death rates have reduced by 25% and majority of those are in the southern states.

-- It is not possible to explain the causes of these increases and decreases in the city fatality rates as they do not have any correlation with the size of the cities or their location in India. - The proportion of vulnerable road user (pedestrians, bicyclists and motorised two-wheelers) deaths in the nine cities range between 84% and 93%, car occupant fatalities between 2% and 7%, and occupants of three-wheeled scooter taxis (TSTs) less than 5% per cent, except in Vishakhapatnam where the proportion for the latter is 8%. - An interesting feature emerging from this analysis is the involvement of MTW as impacting vehicles for pedestrian, bicyclist and MTW fatalities in cities.
+In urban areas, increasing congestion could be resulting in reduced incidence of road deaths.
+Traffic enforcement such as motorcycle helmets and seatbelt are also limited to urban areas. - Government data reports road death statistics for 53 cities that have a population of 1 million or greater.
+In 2019, 30% of all road deaths in urban areas occurred in these million-plus cities.
+The average fatality rate for these cities combined was 11.2 per 100,000 persons which is slightly lower than the national average of 11.5 per 100,000. - During 2018/19, five cities with the highest death rates Allahabad, Vijayawada, Asansol, Kollam and Jaipur with an average rate of 22 per 100,000.
+Among the 10 largest cities in India, Jaipur has the highest death rate of 20.5 per 100,000 and Kolkata has the lowest rate of 1.9 per 100,000. - There is large inconsistency in the number of road deaths reported at the city level by NCRB as well as MORTH.
+It appears that, for many cities, the reported number of deaths are for their corresponding districts.
+However, for some years (e.g. 2018 and 2019), NCRB reported it for the cities, making the comparison over time erroneous. - The proportion of vulnerable road user (pedestrians, bicyclists and motorised twowheelers) deaths in the nine cities that we studied range between 84% and 93%, car occupant fatalities between 2% and 7%, and occupants of three-wheeled scooter taxis (TSTs) less than 5% per cent, except in Vishakhapatnam where the proportion for the latter is 8%. - An interesting feature emerging from this analysis is the involvement of MTW as impacting vehicles for pedestrian, bicyclist and MTW fatalities in cities.
 The proportion of pedestrian fatalities associated with MTW impacts ranges from 8 to 25 per cent of the total. - MTW and pedestrian deaths are relatively high at 20:00-23:00 when we would expect traffic volumes to be low.
-Surveys done in Agra and Ludhiana suggest that due to lower volumes vehicle velocities can be higher at night, adequate street lighting is not present, and there is very limited checking of drivers under the influence of alcohol. - Occupant fatalities per vehicle decrease in the following order - TST:MTW:Car. - Following countermeasures need to be given priority in cities: Safe pedestrians paths and crossing facilities, speed control by traffic calming measures like raised pedestrian crossings, change of road texture, rumble strips and use of roundabouts.
+Surveys done in Agra and Ludhiana suggest that due to lower volumes vehicle velocities can be higher at night, adequate street lighting is not present, and there is very limited checking of drivers under the influence of alcohol. - Occupant fatalities per vehicle decrease in the following order TST:MTW:Car. - Following countermeasures need to be given priority in cities: Safe pedestrians paths and crossing facilities, speed control by traffic calming measures like raised pedestrian crossings, change of road texture, rumble strips and use of roundabouts.